Nothing to sell: Empty shelves in southern Gaza as population swells

 "We went in one store where we didn't find one biscuit.
 We found toilet paper and nappies.
 Do we eat that?"

 Shortages of food, water, fuel and other goods have been worsening since Israel launched a military offensive and imposed a siege on the Gaza Strip in response to Oct.
-7 attacks on southern Israel by Hamas, the Islamist group that controls the narrow coastal enclave.
+7 attacks on southern Israel by Hamas.

-Hamas fighters killed 1,200 people on Oct.
-7 and abducted 240 as hostages, according to Israel's tally.
-The Israeli assault has killed more than 11,000 people, according to health officials in Gaza, and caused a humanitarian catastrophe, according to aid groups and the United Nations.

 With northern Gazans fleeing Israeli air strikes and ground forces that have now surrounded Gaza City and split the strip in two, Khan Younis has filled with makeshift tent cities, while schools, hospitals and even garages are overflowing with displaced families.